miku/httpgetaway/Proxy.md

 # Outline

 * Proxy types (forward, reverse, ...)
+* How does a client use a proxy?
 * What standard library support is there?
 * Writing a proxy from scratch: HTTP, HTTPS.